09 Feb Gig Performer is not a plugin chainer

 - Support for ChordPro charts.

-- Control other hardware devices such as external synths, MIDI controllable mixers and so forth.
+- Control other hardware devices such as external synths, MIDI and OSC controllable mixers and so forth.

 - Support for Ableton Link.